Vasilisdiak/PULSE_OXIMETER/README.md

-To Pulse_Oximeter einai to final project/program.
+To Pulse_Oximeter einai to full build final project/program.